Quick-start Guide for Debugging with the Arduino IDE 2

 The yellow LED is the system LED, and the red one is the ATtiny-LED.
 The system LED gives you information about the internal state of the debugger:

-1. not connected (LED is off),
+1. debugWIRE mode disabled (LED is off),

 2. waiting for power-cycling the target (LED flashes every second for 0.1 sec)

-3. target is connected (LED is on),
+3. debugWIRE mode enabled (LED is on),

 4. ISP programming (LED is blinking slowly),